KerfuffleV2/logseq-plugin-blocknav/README.md

 ## Settings

-As of `v0.0.2` the plugin will allow you to disable the default key bindings and optionally provide your own.
+The plugin settings page allows disabling the default key bind set and optionally providing your own.

-Changing custom keybinds requires editing the plugin JSON settings.
+Changing custom keybinds requires editing the plugin JSON settings manually.
+It currently seems necessary to restart Logseq for the changes to be applied.
+Also see [Possible Issues](#possible-issues).

-### Default settings JSON
+### Default Settings JSON

 ```json
 { "default-shortcuts": true,